OpenHFT/Chronicle-Map/spec/3_2-lock-structure.md

-Attempt to acquire the read or update lock using the corresponding *try acquire* procedure, until it succeeds, optionally inserting some directives aimed to yield the resources after failed attempts, for example, x86's `PAUSE` instruction, or an operation system command to schedule another thread to the current CPU, or a command to clock down the current CPU, etc.
+Attempt to acquire the read or update lock using the corresponding *try acquire* procedure, until it succeeds, optionally inserting some directives aimed to yield the resources after failed attempts, for example, x86's `PAUSE` instruction, or an OS command to schedule another OS thread to the current CPU, or a runtime command to schedule another green thread to the current OS thread, or a command to clock down the current CPU, etc.

+If the runtime of the Chronicle Map implementation has cooperative (rather than preemptive) scheduling of [threads](1-design-goals.md#threads), thread switch must be enabled after failed attempts.
+Some explicit command is executed, letting the runtime to switch between green threads.

+> Possibility for thread switch is required to avoid dead locks between threads.

 There is no single exact scheme that implementations should follow, it is unspecified.
 The implementation may vary for the read and update locks as well.

 > The reference Java implementation doesn't insert any resources yielding directives after failed
-> try acquire attempts, for both read and update lock acquisition.
+> acquisition attempts, for both read and update lock acquisition.

 Implementations must not try to acquire the read or update lock indefinitely, after some finite number of failed attempts or some finite time elapsed since the time-limited lock acquisition